-GAO's testimony presents preliminary observations in three areas: (1) the continued financial difficulties faced by legacy airlines, (2) the effect of bankruptcy on the industry and competitors, and (3) the effect of airline pension underfunding on employees, retirees, airlines, and the PBGC.
+GAO is completing a report for the Committee due later this year.
+Today's testimony presents preliminary observations in three areas: (1) the continued financial difficulties faced by legacy airlines, (2) the effect of bankruptcy on the industry and competitors, and (3) the effect of airline pension underfunding on employees, airlines, and the PBGC.

-www.gao.gov/cgi-bin/getrpt?GAO-05-835T.
+www.gao.gov/cgi-bin/getrpt?GAO-05-834T.

 To view the full product, including the scope and methodology, click on the link above.
-For more information, contact JayEtta Hecker, (202) 512-2834 or heckerj@gao.gov.
+For more information, contact JayEtta Z. Hecker, (202) 512-2834 or heckerj@gao.gov.